0xAtelerix/docs/technology/validating-appchain.md

 ## Validating Appchains with Pelagos

-As presented in the section [Security bootstrapping with restaking](./consensus-at-scale.md#security-bootstrapping-with-restaking), Pelagos relies on restakers, aka validators, to secure Appchains by performing consensus, signing external transactions, running execution nodes, and more.
+Pelagos relies validators, to secure Appchains by performing consensus, signing external transactions, running execution nodes, and more.
 Their responsibilities set is paired with strict mechanisms to enforce good behavior and penalize misconduct.

 ### Validator incentivization

-Validators earn proportional rewards based on the number of confirmed DAG events they produce.
+Validators must stake in the PoS system and earn proportional rewards based on the number of confirmed DAG events they produce.
 These rewards are distributed onchain, tracked, and managed by the Pelagos reactive contract.

 Validators earn by correctly signing checkpoints, participating in TSS signing, seeding immutable Appchain databases, and participating in scaling operations (shards).
-While, [penalties](#validator-enforcement-mechanisms) reduce rewards and, in the event of serious misconduct, the reactive contract can slash staked tokens.
+While, [penalties](#validator-enforcement-mechanisms) reduce rewards and, in the event of serious misconduct, the reactive contract can slash their staked tokens.

 ### Key responsibilities of a Pelagos validator